 Nowadays our cleaning products consist of the following:

 Some cleaning products I make my own.
-But, mostly we use the microfiber cloths the most.
+But, mostly we use microfiber cloths the most.

 Just a note… Yes, I keep Clorox wipes in the house for the really bad sicknesses.
 But, thankfully, they don’t need to be pulled out very often.

 Pure convenience.
 That comes at a price.
 A steep price.

 Buy snacks in bulk and divide them up into little containers. (our perfect sized lunch containers).
 Also, I like to make a lot of our own snacks – specifically nut mixes.

-The cost for precut fruits and veggies is outrageous!
+The cost of precut fruits and veggies is outrageous!
 It is simple to cut up at home.

 The biggest ripoff is buying cauliflower rice.
-Instead I use this to make my own and freeze.
-To save time, I buy 5-6 cauliflower heads at a time, chop it up and freeze.
+Instead, I use this to make my own and freeze.
+To save time, I buy 5-6 cauliflower heads at a time, chop them up, and freeze.
 This chopper makes it easier.

 Besides, frozen pizza, frozen dinners give me the creeps.
 I think they taste awful.
 Plus the cost is outrageous.

-The deli section is just convenience at a high price.
-Have you done the math on making your own coleslaw and buying it from the deli.
+The deli section is just convenient at a high price.
+Have you done the math on making your own coleslaw and buying it from the deli?
 The difference may just shock you.